Last updated on December 14th, 2021 at 02:43 am

 Royal icing is a beautiful smooth icing that flows well, and is not too thick or difficult to work with when making your cookie designs.

-It’s important to have a very small tip to squeeze the icing onto the cookies for a finer design.
+It’s important to have a very small round tip to squeeze the icing onto the cookies for a finer design.
 Mine wasn’t quite small enough, although I still like how they turned out.

-How To Build A Village With Gingerbread House Cookies
+How Do You Build A Village With Gingerbread House Cookies?

 The best way to build a gingerbread village with gingerbread house cookies is to attach them horizontally onto a base, such as a cake.